Interactive apps with Dash

 Publishing / hosting

-A Dash app requires a server – you can’t just save its output to a standalone html5 file.
+A Dash app requires a server – you can’t just save its output to a standalone HTML5 file.
 If you want to share your Dash app with the world, you have several options:

-- spin up a Dash app on your own VM – you can build one for free on one of our Clouds systems, or pay to use a commercial cloud,
+- you can use your own VM, e.g. build one for free on one of our Clouds systems,

 - use Plotly Cloud: its free tier allows one running app at a time, or

-There are two ways you can work with Plotly Cloud: from your running app or via their portal.
+With Plotly Cloud, there are two possible workflows: from your running app or via their portal.
 For the former you’ll need to install Plotly Cloud extension with uv pip install "dash[cloud]" (exact command depends on your Python setup) and then start the app with app.run(debug=True) and use the dev tools UI in the lower right corner.
 To replace your currently running app (there is a limit of 1) you need to open the app settings, or click Open Settings in Plotly Cloud | General | Delete Dash app, and only then you can publish a new app.

 I personally find it easiest to use their web UI and drag and drop my Dash *.py script files.
 Also note that – when publishing to Plotly Cloud – it appears it won’t run the community styling libraries: I tried Dash Bootstrap Components and saw no formatting.